blinkletter/Chem4410/docs/_sources/Lessons/Lesson_03.md

 ### Monday

 Bring your **laptop computer** if you have one and are able to do so.
-On Monday we will introduce the very basics of computational chemistry and demonstrate the use of GAMESS at for determinig the structure of water, ammonia and methane.
+On Monday we will introduce the very basics of computational chemistry and demonstrate the use of *GAMESS* at for determining the structure of water, ammonia and methane.
 We will learn how to **construct input files** with the **Z-matrix** and will then **visualize** the molecular orbitals.
 We will explore how our own graphical approach from lesson \#2 **compares** to more sophisticated methods.

 #### Reading